vurhanau/csharp-spiffe/README.md

 [NuGet Package](https://www.nuget.org/packages/Spiffe/)

-> [!IMPORTANT]
+__IMPORTANT__ \
->  This is a prerelease version and it's not ready for use in production.
+This is a prerelease version and it's not ready for use in production.

 ## Quick Start